Are you retired — or planning to quit work soon — and looking for ways to put a little extra cash in your pocket?

-As a retiree, you may find that you have an extra room or two in the house, especially if the kids have all moved out.
+As a retiree, you may find that you have an extra room or two in your house, especially if the kids have all moved out.
 Put your extra rooms to work by renting them out.
-After travel restarts after the pandemic, your entire house might be available while you travel or migrate to sunnier climes in the winter.
+As pent-up demand for travel finds release, you could make your entire house available while you travel or migrate to sunnier climes in the winter.

 You can make extra cash connecting with potential renters through vacation rental sites such as:

 Rent out your RV